mzalih/IOS-Code-Snippets/Fblogin/readme.md

 ```
-//  Created by Mzalih on 28/12/15.
+//  Created by Mzalih on 1/1/16.
-//  Copyright © 2015 Toobler.
+//  Copyright © 2015 zalih.
 All rights reserved.
-//

 ```
 Copy FbLogin folder and all its contents to your project from this repo.
 For Sample Code<br><br>

 1. Visit the Getting Started with the Facebook iOS SDK documentation to download the Facebook SDK and install it.<br>
 <br>